BjornL1/to_the_list_gd2/README.md

 - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html): authentication library used to create the user accounts
 - [PostgreSQL](https://www.postgresql.org/) was used as the database for this project.
 - [Heroku](https://dashboard.heroku.com/login) - was used as the cloud based platform to deploy the site on.
-- [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of website on different devices.
+- [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of the website on different devices.
 - [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
-- [Font Awesome](https://fontawesome.com/) - Used for icons in information bar.
+- [Font Awesome](https://fontawesome.com/) - Used for icons in the information bar.
 - [GitHub](https://github.com/) - Used for version control and agile tool.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
 - [PEP8 Online](http://pep8online.com/) - used to validate all the Python code
 - [Jshint](https://jshint.com/) - used to validate javascript
-- [Coolors](https://coolors.co/) - Used to create colour palette.
+- [Coolors](https://coolors.co/) - Used to create a colour palette.
-- [Pick Color Online](https://pickcoloronline.com/) - Used for extracting colour sample from the website.
+- [Pick Color Online](https://pickcoloronline.com/) - Used for extracting colour samples from the website.
 - [Favicon](https://favicon.io/) - Used to create the favicon symbol next to the logo.
 - [Summernote](https://summernote.org/): A WYSIWYG editor to allow users to edit their posts
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to manage Django Forms